ooni/orchestra/README.md

 ./bin/proteus-registry
 ```

-They both take a config file that you are use the
+They both take a config file--you can use
-`proteus-events/proteus-events.toml.example` (or the `-registry` one) as an
+`proteus-events/proteus-events.toml.example` (or the `-registry` one) as
-example respectively.
+examples, respectively.

-To aid local testing you should setup a local postgres instance and create users
+To aid local testing you should set up a local postgres instance with a user
-and database by running:
+and a database by running:
 ```
 CREATE USER proteus WITH PASSWORD 'changeme';
 CREATE DATABASE proteus;
 GRANT ALL PRIVILEGES ON DATABASE proteus to proteus;
 ```

-You should then change the config line in the `database` section for key `url`
+You should then change the config line in the `database` section for the key
-to something like:
+`url` to something like:

 ```
 [database]